Anorexia Nervosa Adults and Teens

 - Paediatricians who are specializing in adolescent population can indicate the anorexia and determine if there has been any physical damage.

 - Psychiatrists who expertise in eating disorders, will indicate if your child needs to take medication.

 - Psychologists who specialize in the field of eating disorders will provide a support for the child and the family and will help to overcome the disease.

 - Dietologist - Nutritionist will offer a diet plan for your child that will include the essential vitamins required.

 It is important that specialists with the aforementioned disciplines work as a team to ensure consistency of the treatment of anorexia nervosa.
 Moreover, as the disease of eating disorders in adolescence has been reported in recent years, it is likely that young scientists will be able to use more effective and modern treatments to help your child.

 If you notice that an expert does not make you a proposal to include all of the above disciplines in the therapeutic plan, it is likely that such expert doesn't have proper knowledge of the treatment.
-Keep in mind that therapeutic intervention takes considerable time (at least 6-8 months) to reach the desirable results and to eliminate the disease.
+Keep in mind that therapeutic intervention takes considerable time (at least 6-8 months) to reach the desired results and to eliminate the disease.

-Anorexia is a serious psychiatric illness but it has good prognosis if treated in the early stages.
+Anorexia is a serious psychiatric illness but it has a good prognosis if treated in the early stages.
 Adolescents, who have received proper treatment and support of the family, will be able to live a normal life after the mentioned therapeutic interventions.

 Lets never take Anorexia Nervosa lightly especially when it comes to our children.
 Such diseases have to be treated as soon as possible to avoid any health problems that may appear as a result of illness.
 Do not forget that Anorexia Nervosa can lead to death.
 Do not encourage your children to follow the image of those extremely thin models and support the young generation by helping them to overcome any concern or problem.